-Scientific and technical writing differs from other literary forms in several respects.
-Primarily, technical writing aims to inform the reader, who has some knowledge of the subject area, rather than to entertain.
+Scientific and technical writing differs from other literary forms in several aspects.
+Primarily, technical writing aims to inform the reader rather than to entertain.
 Hence the writing style tends to be simple, concise and objective.

 Whenever possible, writing should be in the present tense.
 However, there are times when the use of other tense is appropriate such as: